Who Is At The Helm Of A Company?

 A de facto director is someone who assumes the role of director without official designation.
 They manage the company and represent themselves to others as a director, performing the same duties as formally appointed (‘de-jure’) directors.
 However, the risks are the same.
 They can face personal liability for breaches of duty and even be disqualified from serving as a director.

 A shadow director, by contrast, operates from the background, guiding or controlling the board’s actions without public acknowledgment.
-Although less visible, shadow directors are equally subject to legal scrutiny and can be held accountable for breaches.
+This is often seen and interpreted as ‘undesirable’ and not positive for good corporate governance.
+It might come as an unwelcome surprise to some that shadow directors are equally subject to legal scrutiny and can be held accountable for breaches.

 The Weight of Responsibility